-(b) (left) 'Connected Communities' results.
+- (b) 'Connected Communities' results. - (c) All Communities results.

-(c) (right) All Communities results.
 Unexpected results are marked in red.

-Fig. 5.
-Hub and Spoke sharing model results.
+Fig. 5: Hub and Spoke sharing model results

-In Hub and Spoke there is again a central source, but it can receive events from the consumers, though they do not share with each other directly (Figure 5a).
 One of the behaviours discovered here was that the event was not automatically shared beyond the first hop as the event was downgraded to share with 'This Community Only'.
 This was predicted for the Connected Communities setting (Figure 5b) (though sharing had to be triggered manually by the administrator after the first hop), but the same behaviour was also present for the All Communities setting, which was unexpected.
 Note the red/underlined items in Figure 5c which denote sharing that defied expected behaviour.
 In this case propagation required re-publishing to reach the second hop, which was not expected behaviour for All Communities.
-Fortunately, the issue results in under-sharing, rather than over-sharing, meaning that no critical information can be accidentally disclosed.
+Fortunately the issue results in under-sharing, rather than over-sharing, meaning that no critical information can be accidentally disclosed.